The Best Android Phones for Seniors

 » Related Reading: Jitterbug Phone Review

-Regarding speed and processing, we noticed a difference between the Jitterbug Smart4 and the Samsung Galaxy A15 5G.
-The Galaxy A15 is not the fastest smartphone, but it works substantially faster than the Jitterbug Smart4.
+We noticed a difference between the Jitterbug Smart4 and the Samsung Galaxy A15 5G regarding speed and processing.
+The Galaxy A15 is not the fastest smartphone, yet substantially faster than the Jitterbug Smart4.
 The Smart4’s interface can feel clunky and slow compared to other smartphones.
 My grandma and I agreed that the phone takes too long to react when clicking an app icon or menu item.

 While not terrible, the camera didn’t fully deliver on image quality.
 The 13 MP main camera is still good enough to take relatively clear photos and videos, especially in good lighting.
-The Smart4’s cameras are of better quality than previous iterations, including the Smart3.
+The Smart4’s cameras surpass the previous incarnations in performance, including the Smart3.

 The beauty of the Jitterbug Smart4 is the potential to use your phone as an emergency-response system.
 You get an all-in-one emergency-response device if you’re willing to splurge for the Preferred or Premium plan.
 The Smart4 has a large, red Urgent Response button you can press at any time to receive help after a fall or other emergency.
-We tested the Urgent Response button, and we were able to connect with an agent in less than 20 seconds.
+We tested the Urgent Response button and connected with an agent in less than 20 seconds.

 The phone offers other health and safety features, like on-call nurses, a caregiver mobile app, and scheduled Lyft rides.
 The features are unique – you won’t find them with most other phones.
 The caregiver mobile app was one of my favorite features.
 It offered updates on the Smart4 and allowed me to track my grandma’s location, whether at home, out shopping, or at her book club.